Who Do You Say That I Am?

-This season is usually a 40 day period during which many Christians observe the events leading up to and including the death and resurrection of Jesus Christ.
+This season is usually a 40 day period during which many Christians observe the events leading up to the death and resurrection of Jesus Christ.

 I remember, back when I was still in the Catholic Church, how this used to be a big deal for me.
 How I used to get excited about the way of the cross, being consistent with attending mass on Friday’s, and just the whole atmosphere of the lenten season.

 It used to be a time of reflection of who Jesus was in my life.
 But if I am honest, looking back now, that time of reflection (especially in my earlier years) was more artificial than a sincere and heart-submitted seeking after God.

 It was more of a tradition or something I did because it brought out a religious undertone to my life.

 And since I dealt with vicious sin cycle year in, year out, I thought if perhaps I observed lent diligently and reverently, the burden of sin which constantly weighed upon me would be lifted or eventually even lead me closer to God.

 God later made me realize that it was never about what I could do at any one point to gain a right standing with Him, but what He had already done for me.